mhdsulaimzed/HR_management/spec.md

 # Purpose:

-The actuall purpose of this code is to read informations of employees from csv file and make a virtual visiting card files for each person
+The actuall purpose of this code is to read informations of employees from csv file and make a virtual visiting card files for each person,Parse command-line arguments for the vcard.py program.

 # Input :

-inputs a csv file containing information of employees through commandline `python3 vcard.py <filename>`
+inputs a csv file containing information of employees through commandline `python3 vcard.py <filename>` filename (required): The name of the CSV file to process.
+-`-v, --verbose` (optional): Whether to print verbose logs.
+-`-a, --all` (optional): Whether to generate both QR and vCard files.
+-`-s, --size` (optional): The size of the QR code to generate (default: 300).
+-`-ad, --address` (optional): For adding custom address  for the vcard and default value can be set as given.

 # Output :